Visit the institution website for COVID‑19 updates

 Months of entry

 Teaching is by a mixture of lectures and smaller, student-led, seminar or tutorial groups.
 The dissertation is pursued by independent research with individual supervision.
-Students attending the programme are drawn from a broad range of countries, and their previous academic or professional experiences enrich the programme
+Students attending the course are drawn from a broad range of countries, and their previous academic or professional experiences enrich the course.

 Fees and funding